Originally posted 2008-11-17 18:19:26. Republished by Blog Post Promoter

 It’s important as stitchers to understand the difference between painting canvas for sale in a shop and painting canvas for ourselves.

-My purpose, and yours if you do this, is to make a canvas which I can stitch.
+My purpose, and yours if you do this, is to make a canvas that I can stitch.
 I need to know enough where the colors should change and there should be enough of the correct color on the canvas so that if something peeks through it will blend with the thread color.
 There should be enough paint so that I won’t have to worry about putting a light color over a dark one.

 I just need enough to make my stitching look good and to help with the coverage problem.
 I don’t need an even coat of paint, and the color doesn’t have to be perfect, just close enough.